Fannie Mae and Freddie Mac hike pay for their CEOs

 Freddie Mac and Fannie Mae disclosed the pay raises in filings to the Securities and Exchange Commission.

-The increases came despite opposition from the Obama administration.
-The Treasury has urged the FHFA to “reject any increase” in CEO pay because taxpayers still backstop Fannie Mae and Freddie Mac after the government bailed them out during the 2008 financial crisis, said Adam Hodge, a deputy assistant secretary for public affairs at the Treasury.
+When the FHFA said in May that it backed higher pay for the executives, the Treasury opposed the idea on grounds that taxpayers continue to backstop the companies after the government bailed them out in 2008 during the financial crisis.

-The FHFA, which has sole authority over executive compensation at the two companies, said in May the pay caps in place limited their ability to develop reliable CEO succession plans.
+The FHFA, which has sole authority over executive compensation at the two companies, said the pay caps in place limited their ability to develop reliable CEO succession plans.

 In its filing on Wednesday, Fannie Mae said Mayopoulos’ salary would still be below financial industry norms.